Top ten issues for IRC 403(b) and 457 plans

 8. IRC Section 457(f) plan cafeteria-style benefits

-IRC Section 457(f) plans that allow participants to chose from a number of different types of benefits with a default selection into a 457(f) plan.
+IRC Section 457(f) plans that allow participants to choose from a number of different types of benefits with a default selection into a 457(f) plan.
 These types of arrangements usually do not contain a true risk of forfeiture and contain devices such as unrealistic non-compete clauses, rolling risk of forfeiture, flexi-choices and options that do not add a real risk of losing a benefit and appear to vest the benefit to the participant immediately.

 9. IRC Section 403(b) annuity contract problems